afikri/tailwind-nextjs-starter-blog/data/blog/prompting/exploring-the-importance-of-prompt-engineering-for-optimizing-language-models.md

 ✔️ Write a 5-sentence sales page, sell sand in the desert.

-**Rule #7** - Use leading words to nudge the model toward a pattern <br/>
+**Rule #7** - Employ persuasive language to subtly guide the model towards recognizing patterns.<br/>
-❌ Write a Python function that plot my net worth over 10 years for different inputs on the initial investment and a given RoI <br/>
+❌ Create a Python function that generates a visual representation of the net worth over a span of 10 years, based on various inputs such as the initial investment and a specified RoI (Return on Investment).<br/>

 ✔️ Good Example